AsteriskAmpersand/Ice-Experimental/README.md

 #### 【 Stat Limits 】 ####
 - Attack Limit increased to 3.0x of Base Attack (up from 2.0x).
 This reverts a nerf from IB.
-- Element Limit increased to 3.0x/+30 of Base Element (up from 1.6x/+15).
+- Element Limit increased to 3.0x/+30 of Base Element (up from 1.6x/+15 generally, up from 1.57x/+15 for Bowguns).
 - Status Limit increased to 3.0x of Base Status (up from 1.6x).
+- Stun Buildup Limit increased to 3.0x of Base Stun Buildup (up from 2.0x).
+- Exhaust Buildup Limit increased to 3.0x of Base Exhaust Buildup (up from 2.0x).
+- Mount Buildup Limit increased to 3.0x of Base Mount Buildup (up from 2.0x).

 ### ──────────【 Quality of Life 】────────── ###